CmdrVasquess/gamcro/README.md

 - Certificate-less TLS with proper encryption could be a good solution when considering the risks coming with self-signed certificates.

 - Certificate-less TLS seems not to be viable.
-Will we get it in the future?
-What are the caveats?
-Why was RSP removed from TLS 1.3?
+The Gamcro use case, where one user controls both ends of the communication channel, is not the typical use case of web technology.

 - A way is needed to make the private key of the certificate accessible only to Gamcro.